ph1ps/swift-semantic-version/README.md

 ### Choosing the Parsing Backend

-- **FoundationInit** provides faster parsing performance but increases binary size due to linking Foundation, and is generally recommended for Darwin platforms (macOS, iOS).
+- **FoundationInit** provides faster parsing performance but increases binary size due to linking Foundation, and is recommended for Darwin platforms (macOS, iOS).
-- **StringProcessingInit** keeps binaries smaller by avoiding Foundation, making it preferred for portable deployments with stricter binary size constraints (e.g., Linux `musl`, Android).
+- **StringProcessingInit** keeps binaries smaller by avoiding Foundation and enables pure Swift parsing, making it preferred for portable deployments with stricter binary size constraints (e.g., Linux `musl`, Android).

 ## Benchmarks